Do you know what the most important business skill is?

 The most important business skill is communication, and in my opinion more specifically–listening.

 Yes, listening.
 Being able to communicate clearly is critical to success in any endeavor, whether business or personal.
 And one of the keys to clear and effective communication is becoming a good listener.

-If you’re not listening, and listening to understand what your customers, prospects and associates are telling you, you are not going to last long in the business world.
+If you’re not listening, and listening to fully understand what your customers, prospects and associates are telling you (and not telling you), you are not going to last long in the business world.

 The most successful business people succeed not because they are the best salespeople or the best marketers, but because they are the best at learning what is most important to their customers, co-workers and associates, determining what their needs are, and then filling those needs.

 And how do they learn what those needs are?
 By listening.